margaux-m/margaux-m/README.md

 ### Hi there 👋, I'm Margaux

 I'm a full stack developer with a lot of interest for UX/UI Design.
-I'm based in Brussels and working as a Web Engineer at Nodalview.
+I'm based in Brussels and working as a Software Engineer at Nodalview.

 👩‍💻 All my projects are available at [www.margauxmansanarez.com](https://www.margauxmansanarez.com).